 The Very First Question a Customer Success Team Needs to Ask

-Here are some questions you can ask your customers (or potential customers during the sales process) to identify if the biggest blockers of customer success are tied to your specific product or are related to the customers internal ability to absorb technology within their organizations:
+Here are some questions you need to ask your customers to identify if the biggest blockers of customer success are tied to your specific product or are related to the customer’s internal ability to absorb any technology within their organizations:

-- What do you do internally to drive adoption and business benefits realization when implementing any new system?
+- What do you do internally to drive adoption and realize business benefits when implementing any new system?
 Do you have a defined user adoption program and methodology?

-- Across your portfolio of software applications, what percent of them are delivering the full business benefits and outcomes to your organization?
-How many of them would you consider an amazing “success”?
-What makes them a success?
+- Across your software portfolio, what percent of applications are delivering the full business benefits and outcomes you expected?
+How many of the systems would you consider a mind-blowing business “success”?
+What makes them so incredible?